Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-25-mission-ftf.md

 The Dr. is in...
 </p>
 <p>
-Dealing with a homeless situation or low-income has a lot of challenges with receiving the appropriate care.
+Dealing with a homeless situation or low-income has a lot of challenges, receiving the appropriate health care is one of the lost important challenges.
 The Dr. Knows a lot of service's that will help the needy.
 </p>
 <br>
 <p class="post__body__subHeader">